FredHutch/svalbard-overview/src/slides/slide-1.md

 ???

 - write our own methods for retrieving secrets using API (app-specific)
- - use Chef to write configuration files (lacks immediacy)
+- use CM to write configuration files (lacks immediacy)

 ---